What is grace?

 - Be slow to anger.
 Learn The Logic of Patience and keep Battling the Unbelief of Impatience.

 - Be abundant in loving-kindness.
-Start by deliberately looking for ways to Instantly Make the World Better.
+Deliberately look for ways to show kindness to others.

 - Be abundant in truth.
 Take Every Thought Captive to the truth.

 - Get wisdom and understanding.
-Learn How to… Develop Wisdom and focus on understanding.
+Learn to Develop Wisdom and focus on understanding.

 - Take time to think.
-Learn How to… Develop Good Judgment that will help you think clearly.
+Develop Good Judgment that will help you think clearly.

 - Develop self-control.
 The only way I have found to do this is by the increasing of the fruits of the Spirit in me.